Make It Matter

 - “I had the opportunity to interview class members for both the Schools for the Deaf and the Motherisk class actions.
 The chance to work directly with vulnerable people on these meaningful files was awesome.”

-To learn more about what it’s like to be a student at Koskie Minsky, feel free to contact any of our current Articling Students or first-year Associates:
+To learn more about what it’s like to be a student at Koskie Minsky, feel free to contact any of our current students or junior Associates:

 How Our Programs Are Structured